brandur/sorg/content/drafts/ruby-scale.md

 encapsulation violations will start to appear and the interpreter won't complain.

+!fig src="/assets/ruby-scale/modularity.svg" caption="Boundary violations grow linearly with the number of lines of Ruby produced."

 Eventually the violations are everywhere, and module hierarchy (if there ever was one) becomes indistinct.
 It's no longer possible to consider just one module in isolation